UNSW-SPREE/vpl/README.md

 The vpl can be run by extracting this zip file to a folder and running vpl.bat inside the extracted folder.

 NOTE: the Virtual Production Line currently depends upon an old 16 bit x86 version of PC1D.
 Modern versions of Windows come in a variety of flavours and 64 bit windows does not natively support 16 bit applications.
-There are workarounds for these issues but they are beyond the sope of this readme.
+There are workarounds for these issues but they are beyond the scope of this readme.

 ## Building